Supporting Working Parents with Insurance and Flexibility

 Offering medical and life insurance as part of your employee benefits package can help ease the financial strain on families:

-Trauma and income protection offer financial security in the event of a major illness or accident.
+Trauma and income protection insurance offer financial security in the event of a major illness or accident.

 Many group schemes allow employees to add partners and children to their cover, often at reduced rates.